IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

 Run extraction on the critical programs and validate (Days 31–60)

-Extract function summaries and business rules for the priority programs, with human validation at each step.
+Extract function summaries and business rules for the priority programs, with human validation at every step.

 Generate and validate the behavioral test suite (Days 61–90)

 Use the validated knowledge base to drive test case generation.
-End the 90 days with a green regression suite against the legacy system.
+The 90 days end with a green regression suite against the legacy system, or they end early.

 We don't have any COBOL developers left — can we even run this?

-Yes — this is specifically the problem the comprehension agent addresses.
-You don't need a COBOL developer to run the extraction pipeline; you need someone who can validate business rules against the source citations.
-That can be a domain expert who understands the business logic (a senior actuary, a payroll specialist, a compliance officer) who can look at a cited rule and say whether it describes correct behavior.
+Yes.
+That is exactly the problem the comprehension agent is built for.
+The pipeline does not need a COBOL developer.
+It needs someone who can validate business rules against the source citations.
+That role can be a domain expert who understands the business logic — a senior actuary, a payroll specialist, a compliance officer — anyone who can look at a cited rule and say whether it describes correct behavior.
 The extraction agent handles the COBOL reading.
 Human validation handles the business correctness check.
+The two are separable, and that separation is the whole point.

 What about RPG and CL on AS/400?

-The five patterns apply directly to RPG and CL.
-IBM's Watsonx Code Assistant for Z, as of the 'Project Bob' consolidation announced in late 2025, covers both IBM Z COBOL and IBM i RPG in a unified product.
-For RPG specifically, the copybook equivalent is the data structure definition (/COPY members), and the CALL chain equivalent is the procedure call tree — both resolve the same way as COBOL in the extraction pipeline.
+The five patterns apply directly.
+IBM's Watsonx Code Assistant for Z, after the 'Project Bob' consolidation announced in late 2025, covers both IBM Z COBOL and IBM i RPG in a unified product.
+For RPG, the copybook equivalent is the data structure definition (/COPY members), and the CALL chain equivalent is the procedure call tree.
+Both resolve the same way as COBOL inside the extraction pipeline.
 The grounding discipline is identical.

 Is IBM Watsonx Code Assistant for Z worth the price?

-For large IBM Z shops running significant COBOL volume, probably yes — the NOSI case study showed 79% reduction in comprehension time, and the product has mainframe-specific training that general-purpose models lack.[7]
-For smaller shops or organizations where the COBOL is a contained subsystem rather than the core platform, the licensing cost may exceed the benefit.
-The honest comparison is: what's the cost of a 6-month consulting engagement versus a year of Watsonx licensing plus the productivity gain?
-For most large banks and government agencies running mainframes as primary infrastructure, the math favors Watsonx.
-For an insurance company with 200K lines of COBOL for one legacy module, it probably doesn't.
+For large IBM Z shops running significant COBOL volume, probably yes.
+The NOSI case study showed a 79% reduction in comprehension time, and the product carries mainframe-specific training that general-purpose models lack.[7]
+For smaller shops or organizations where the COBOL is a contained subsystem rather than the core platform, the licensing cost likely exceeds the benefit.
+The honest comparison is: what does a 6-month consulting engagement cost versus a year of Watsonx licensing plus the productivity gain?
+For large banks and government agencies running mainframes as primary infrastructure, the math favors Watsonx.
+For an insurance company with 200K lines of COBOL in one legacy module, it does not.

 How do we handle copybooks and macros?

-Resolve them before any extraction begins — this is non-negotiable.
+Resolve them before any extraction runs.
+Non-negotiable.
 A COBOL program that references a copybook is incomplete without it.
 The extraction agent needs the expanded form to trace field references and data movements correctly.
-Build a pre-processing step in your indexer that resolves all COPY statements and inline-expands the copybook content.
-Tag expanded sections with their source copybook name so citations remain traceable.
-The same principle applies to JCL symbolic substitution and RPG /COPY directives.
+Build a pre-processing step in the indexer that resolves all COPY statements and inline-expands the copybook content.
+Tag expanded sections with their source copybook name so citations stay traceable.
+The same principle covers JCL symbolic substitution and RPG /COPY directives.

 When is the comprehension good enough to start the rewrite?

-When the behavioral test suite is green against the legacy system and covers the critical branches identified in the business rule catalog.
-That's the objective criterion.
-The subjective criterion — 'we feel like we understand it well enough' — is how teams end up discovering requirements in production.
-The test suite gives you a falsifiable definition of 'good enough.'
-If the new system passes the suite and all divergences are reviewed and approved, you have evidence the comprehension was sufficient.
-If you start the rewrite before the suite is green, you're betting on your own comprehension, which is the exact problem you were trying to solve.
+When the behavioral test suite is green against the legacy system and covers the critical branches the business rule catalog flagged.
+That is the objective criterion.
+The subjective version — 'we feel like we understand it well enough' — is exactly how teams end up discovering requirements in production.
+The test suite gives a falsifiable definition of good enough.
+If the new system passes the suite and every divergence is reviewed and approved, the comprehension was sufficient.
+Starting the rewrite before the suite goes green is a bet on your own comprehension — the exact problem the program was meant to solve.

-Production source confirmed — not an archived version that diverged from production
+Production source confirmed — not an archived snapshot that diverged from production

 All copybooks / /COPY members / data structure definitions inventoried and indexed

-Call graph mapped — entry points and utility programs identified
+Call graph mapped — entry points and utility programs identified, not assumed

-Five to ten most business-critical programs prioritized with stakeholder input
+Five to ten most business-critical programs prioritized with stakeholder evidence, not headcount

-Retrieval indexer validated: querying a known field name returns the correct paragraph
+Retrieval indexer proven: querying a known field name returns the correct paragraph

-Extraction run twice on the same source — outputs match (determinism confirmed)
+Extraction run twice on the same source — outputs match (determinism confirmed, not hoped for)

-Data lineage map built for fields feeding critical financial calculations or state transitions
+Data lineage map built for fields feeding critical financial calculations and state transitions

-Behavioral test cases generated from business rule catalog and branch inventory
+Behavioral test cases generated from the validated business rule catalog and branch inventory

-Test suite green against the live legacy system before any rewrite work begins
+Test suite green against the live legacy system before a single line of new code is written

-The reason most modernizations fail isn't the technology.
-It's that the system was rewritten before it was understood.
-Confidence filled the comprehension gap — developer confidence, consultant confidence, project manager confidence that the legacy system was simpler than it looked.
-It was never simpler than it looked.
+Modernizations fail because the system gets rewritten before it gets understood.
+Confidence fills the comprehension gap — developer confidence, consultant confidence, project manager confidence that the legacy system is simpler than it looks.
+It is never simpler than it looks.
 Thirty years of business logic, edge cases, and undocumented behavior accumulated in that COBOL because the business kept changing and the system kept being patched to match.
 Read first.
 Map the rules.
 Generate the tests.
 Then decide whether to rewrite.

-The extraction patterns in this piece are not new research — they're disciplines that careful teams have applied to legacy systems for years, now executable at speed with AI comprehension agents.
-Gartner's projection that 40% of legacy modernization projects will incorporate AI-assisted reverse engineering by 2026 — up from under 10% in 2023 — reflects a genuine shift in what's practical.[10]
+The extraction patterns here are not new research.
+They are disciplines careful teams have applied to legacy systems for years, now executable at speed with AI comprehension agents.
+Gartner's projection that 40% of legacy modernization projects will incorporate AI-assisted reverse engineering by 2026, up from under 10% in 2023, reflects a real shift in what is practical.[10]
 The tools are good enough.
-The constraint is the discipline to use them correctly: ground every claim, validate every rule, and don't mistake a fast extraction for a correct one.
+The constraint is the discipline to use them correctly.
+Ground every claim.
+Validate every rule.
+A fast extraction is not the same thing as a correct one, and the system being replaced cannot tell you the difference.

 - [1]The Stack: There's Over 800 Billion Lines of COBOL in Daily Use(thestack.technology)↩